All the Fine Young Cannibals: Production

 All the Fine Young Cannibals was the first film that Robert Wagner and Natalie Wood made together.
 George Hamilton says that director Vincente Minnelli shot some scenes when Michael Anderson was unavailable, including an ending for the film that was not used.

 Wagner's character is loosely based on the jazz trumpeter Chet Baker.

 Box office

 According to MGM records, the film earned $950,000 in the U.S. and Canada, and $860,000 elsewhere, resulting in a loss of $1,108,000.

 Influence

-The film's title was the inspiration for the name of the musical group Fine Young Cannibals.
+The film's title was later taken by the English band Fine Young Cannibals.